fomightez/fqgrep-binder/README.md

 ### Related converting fastq to fasta to be able to use more available tools

+Patmatch and many other tools work with fasta format.
+It is easy to convert.
-This code in a notebook will convert fastq format to fasta containing the sequences:
+This code in a Jupyter notebook will convert fastq format to fasta containing the sequences:

 ```shell
 %%bash
 awk '{if(NR%4==1) {printf(">%s\n",substr($0,2));} else if(NR%4==2) print;}' input.fastq > output.fasta
 ```

-Leave off the magic `%%bash` line if you want to run that on the command line `%%bash`
+Leave off the magic `%%bash` line if you want to run that on the command line `%%bash` Most system have `awk` by default.

 --------